h-sifat/handy-types/README.md

 like `int`, `positive_int`, `array`, `non_empty_array` and many more.
 Every **type**(*function*) has their full name in case you want to write a meaningful error message.
 The library is fully tested so it has **100%** test coverage.
-It uses the **UMD** module system so it supports every javascript environment.
+It uses the **UMD** module system so it supports every JavaScript environment that uses any kind JavaScript of module system.

 ## Example